emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root.md

 - the EFI partition is not necessary if the computer is not using the UEFI Bios; most modern PCs have UEFI though
 (one particular example where UEFI still might not be used are virtual machines)
+- we create the "EFI-like" partition though, as there is a partition needed for the GRUB boot loader (although only approx 1 MB is actually needed, but we are creating an "EFI-like" size to be able to eventually migrate to UEFI Bios if needed)
 - if you have different size drives, you need to make sure that the root partition on the larger drive matches the root partition on the smaller drive, otherwise the RAID-1 could not be created
 (you can then use the rest or part of the larger drive as a SWAP partition)
 - the **SWAP partition is highly recommended** even if you have a lot of memory [^5]